The Use of AI in Online Gambling

 The whirlpool of AI-driven technologies is disrupting industries and trends; setting new standards and of course, making life a lot easier.
-The online gaming community is not left out in their frenzy sweep; in fact, from what we can see, AI has been adopted quite nicely in this niche.
+The online gaming community is not left out in their frenzy sweep; in fact, from what we can see, AI has been adopted quite nicely in this niche, both in sports betting and casino games.

 The Rise of AI